Kamen Rider × Kamen Rider Fourze & OOO: Movie War Mega Max: Fuuto, The Conspiracy Advances: Gallant! Kamen Rider Joker

-Fourze: Nadeshi-Ko Ad-Vent
+Fourze: Nadeshi-Ko De-Scend

 During Amanogawa High School's cultural festival, the Kamen Rider Club puts on a presentation celebrating past Kamen Riders when a mysterious girl falls from the sky.
 Club member Gentaro Kisaragi saves her before joining the club in taking her to the hospital, where they learn her name is Nadeshiko Misaki before Dustards attempt to kidnap her.
 As Kisaragi transforms into Kamen Rider Fourze to stop them, Misaki transforms into Kamen Rider Nadeshiko.
 Soon after, the Virgo Zodiarts arrives demanding Misaki, but Kisaragi and Misaki drive her off.
 Kisaragi's friend Kengo Utahoshi asks where Misaki's Rider powers came from, but she runs off with Kisaragi, who takes her to the club's lunar headquarters, the Rabbit Hatch, where they grow closer.
 When Misaki takes off her space helmet to kiss him, Kisaragi realizes she is not human.

 Utahoshi reveals that she is one of several Seeds Of Life from the Universe, or "SOLU", an alien lifeform that mimics what it sees and lacks a true consciousness, and college scientists have apparently come to study her.
 Kisaragi refuses to accept this and storms off.
 His childhood friend Yuki Jojima cheers him up, but he refuses to let Misaki go and takes her away from the scientists.
 Misaki is touched by his feelings, but the scientists reveal themselves as Foundation X agents and kidnap her.
 Kisaragi pursues them, but Kannagi's aide Katal impedes him.
 Misaki and Kisaragi's ally Shun Daimonji join the fight when Foundation X reinforcements arrive.
 The trio defeats them, but Kannagi captures Misaki and turns her into a SOLU Switch before defeating Kisaragi and leaving him at Katal's mercy.
 Kisaragi uses an Astroswitch that Misaki created to destroy Katal.
 Soon after, Hino arrives to ask for Kisaragi's help in defeating Foundation X.